-Kevin Chester was born in Birkenhead.
-He studied Art at Lancaster and Manchester, where he received a Degree in Illustration in 1987.
+Kevin Chester was born in Tranmere.
+He was raised in Cumbria and studied Art and Design at Lancaster and Illustration at Manchester, where he gained a degree in illustration in 1987.

-In 1996 he was elected a member of the Lake Artists Society, which was founded in 1904 by W G Collingwood, secretary to the art critic John Ruskin.
+In 1996 he was elected to membership of the Lake Artists Society, which was founded in 1904 by W G Collingwood, secretary to the art critic John Ruskin.
 He resigned from the ‘Lake Artists’ in 1999 when he left the country to live in Brazil.

 Whilst in Brazil, Kevin painted society portraits, politicians, modern day saints and worked as a picture restorer.
 He studied the Afro-Brazilian culture of Salvador, where he lived – producing paintings based upon those studies.
 In 2001 he and his work appeared on local and national Brazilian TV.